Broadway United Church of Christ: Modern Era

 On into the 1960s, the Church continued to fight for human rights.
 It was the rallying point from which the United Church of Christ delegation went to the March on Washington.
 One of Broadway's staff members, Aston Glaves, became a leader in developing affordable housing in the church's neighborhood, formerly called Hell's Kitchen.
 A number of middle- and low-income apartment buildings in the area were developed through community efforts led by Glaves.

 Lawrence Durgin served the Church for two years before being named pastor in 1963.
 During this time, the church embraced the ecumenical movement that was symbolized by the Second Vatican Council.
 As it confronted a large investment to repair its building, a proposal was made to sell the property and to use the money for mission.
 The proposal won by a very small margin.
 In 1969, Broadway left its own building to take up residence at a Catholic church, the nearby Church of St. Paul the Apostle.

 After twelve years at St. Paul's, Broadway moved to Rutgers Presbyterian Church, and then to St. Michael's Episcopal Church, each time moving further up the West Side.
 The Rev. Dr. Bonnie Rosborough was called during this time, and kept the church together during its various moves.
 Life as a "church without walls" began to pall after thirty years, so a relationship was formed with Advent Lutheran Church at 93rd and Broadway.
 Broadway would invest in the renovation and repair of Advent's building, and would be able to settle there as partners in ministry.
 When that relationship ended, Broadway UCC took temporary residence at the Church of St. Paul and St. Andrew (New York City), a welcoming congregation at 86th Street with a similar mission and focus.

 In 1991, Broadway became an Open and Affirming Congregation of the United Church of Christ, officially welcoming all people regardless of their sexual orientation.
 Ministries to churches in South Africa as it threw off apartheid, to prisoners, to people with HIV and AIDS, and to women on welfare, among others, have marked the 1990s.
 Broadway members provided their labor and financial support to Habitat for Humanity as the millennium turned.

 In 2006, the congregation voted to call the Rev. Dr. James P. Campbell as its 10th Pastor.

 In 2019, the congregation voted to call the Rev. Dr. Michael S. Piazza as its 11th Pastor.

+In 2025, Rev. Rebecca Pridmore is the Pastor.